AlexSunNik/refining-motion-code/README.md

 In the first stage, we use the pre-trained model to estimate motion in a video, and then select the subset of motion estimates which we can verify with cycle-consistency.
 This produces a sparse but accurate pseudo-labelling of the video.
 In the second stage, we fine-tune the model to reproduce these outputs, while also applying augmentations on the input.
-We complement this boot-strapping method with simple techniques that densify and re-balance the pseudo-labels, ensuring that we do not merely train on ``easy'' tracks.
+We complement this boot-strapping method with simple techniques that densify and re-balance the pseudo-labels, ensuring that we do not merely train on "easy" tracks.
 We show that our method yields reliable gains over fully-supervised methods in real videos, for both short-term (flow-based) and long-range (multi-frame) pixel tracking.

 <div align="center">